Booking Terms and Conditions

 Cheques should be made payable to Wexas Limited and please write your booking reference on the back of your cheque and send it to Wexas, 27-45 Stamford Street, London, SE1 9NT.

 Payment by credit card

-When paying with a credit card, please make sure that we have not only the correct card number, but also the correct billing address and the expiry date and the security code on the reverse of your card.
+When paying with a credit card, including American Express, please make sure that we have not only the correct card number, but also the correct billing address and the expiry date and the security code on the reverse of your card.
 This is especially important if you are sending your booking by fax or email.
 Payments from overseas must be made by credit or charge card or by a Sterling cheque drawn on a UK bank.